-More studies are still necessary, stated the ADA.
+More studies are still necessary, stated the Diabetes.
 They claim that there is still not enough evidence that supports the daily use of vitamin D for managing the blood sugar levels in those with diabetes.

 What is important, however, is to maintain sufficient levels of vitamin D in the system, higher than 20-30 nanograms per milliliter.

 According to a review issued in the World Journal of Diabetes in July 2015, getting a sufficient amount of vitamin D might reduce insulin resistance.

 As a result, vitamin D may be a crucial component in managing type 2.
 Moreover, it might even help prevent the development of this metabolic condition.

 However, it is important to point out that most of this research is focused on epidemiological and observational studies.

 Even though the reports show that there is a strong connection between the condition and vitamin D, it doesn’t prove that this vitamin is 100% effective for treating metabolic conditions.

 Various signs might show people have a vitamin D deficiency.
 Some of them are: